-In accordance with Article 21 and 22 of the Company's Articles of Association, the term of management committee members shall be two years.
-At the forthcoming annual general meeting of the Company, half of the members of the above management committee shall resign and are eligible for reappointment.
-At the fourth annual general meeting, the remaining members of the above management committee shall resign and are eligible for reappointment.
+In accordance with Article 21 of part B of the Company's Articles of Association, the term of management committee members shall be two years.
+At the forthcoming annual general meeting of the Company, four of the members of the above management committee shall retire, namely Ms. Hsu Lai Tai Rita, Mr. Tsang Tak Sing, Ms. Au King Chi and Mr. Chen Shuang, and are eligible for reappointment in accordance with Article 22 of part B of the Company's Articles of Association.